Ugo-Obiako/reading-notes/code 102 notes/code102-note8.md

 #### What is an expression in JavaScript?

-an expression is a valid unit of code that resolves to a value.
+An expression is a valid unit of code that resolves to a value.
 It can be as simple as a single constant value or a complex combination of variables, operators, and function calls.

 #### Why would we use a loop in our code?